Aditi1692/TextSummarization/README.md

 # Text Summarization
+- Aditi Jain

+## Purpose

-Summarize the text present in an HTML page using the Latent Dirichlet Allocation (LDA) algorithm.
+The aim of this project is to summarize the text present in an HTML page using the Latent Dirichlet Allocation (LDA) algorithm.

-In order to run the program, use the following command: python summarizer.py <metric>
+In order to run the program, use the following command:

+`python summarizer.py <metric>`

     where: metric can be N, L, S or A(all)

-References
+## References
 * https://rstudio-pubs-static.s3.amazonaws.com/79360_850b2a69980c4488b1db95987a24867a.html
 * https://en.wikipedia.org/wiki/Automatic_summarization#Evaluation_techniques
 * http://www.aclweb.org/anthology/W/W04/W04-1013.pdf